-- We can compare free competition with regulation or monopoly by comparing gains from trade: surplus, surplus, and total surplus. - Measurement of gains from trade from changes in markets is called " analysis."
+- We can compare free competition with regulation or monopoly by comparing gains from trade: \\\\\\\ surplus, surplus, and total surplus. - Measurement of gains from trade from changes in markets is called "\\\\\\ analysis."

-- Competition, through pricing, ensures that the level of output is - Total gains from trade in a market are the sum of consumer and producer which are not necessarily equal. - Competition maximizes the surplus, but some groups may do better with government controls or market power.
+- Total gains from trade in a market are the sum of consumer and producer which are not necessarily equal. - Competition maximizes the surplus, but some groups may do better with government controls or market power.